 Whichever material you choose you can be certain that it will improve the curb appeal and value of your home, and reinforce your feeling of security.

 – Sara Thompson writes about home improvement for Ponderosa Garage Doors and Repair in Vancouver, Washington.
 For more from us on How to Choose a New Garage Door, this article there.
-On how to install, from The DIY Network – How to Install a Garage Door. ~jb
+On how to install, from The Family Handyman – How to Install a Garage Door and/or Installing a Garage Door Opener from us. ~jb

 All images courtesy of Ponderosa Garage Doors.